 Young Street, Cremorne

-Brightmore Reserve is a great spot for children to learn how to get about on wheels.
-The trike path also teaches kids basic road safety sills, with roundabouts, pedestrian crossings and road signs.
-The reserve is flat, and there is lots of open green space with picnic tables.
+Brightmore Reserve is an excellent spot for children to learn how to ride bikes.
+The trike path also teaches kids basic road safety skills, including how to navigate roundabouts, use pedestrian crossings, and recognise road signs.
+The reserve is flat, featuring extensive open green spaces with picnic tables.
 It’s opposite Primrose Park, on the foreshores of Willoughby Bay.

 4. Tunks Park, Cammeray